whitehatboy005/Motion-Detection-Alert-System-for-CCTV/README.md

 ## WEBCAM Motion Detection Alert System Repository for project submission
   **Check on this repository** https://github.com/whitehatboy005/Motion-Detection-Alert-System-for-Webcam
 #

+## Contribution:
+**Contributions are welcome!
+If you have any suggestions for improvements or bug fixes, feel free to submit a pull request.**

 ## License
 This project is licensed under the terms of the [MIT license](LICENSE.md).